 Mike Myers (as General Ed Fenech), a fan of Quentin Tarantino, had inquired about being in the film since Myers' parents had been in the British Armed Forces.
 In terms of the character's dialect, Myers felt that it was a version of Received Pronunciation meeting the officer class, but mostly an attitude of "I'm fed up with this war and if this dude can end it, great, because my country is in ruins."

 In late 2009, Sir Michael Caine praised Christoph Waltz's performance as Hans Landa, saying it was "the best performance of a villain I've seen in years."
-Caine even correctly predicted that Waltz would win Best Supporting Actor at the 2010 Academy Awards.
+Caine even correctly predicted that Waltz would win Best Actor in a Supporting Role at the 2010 Academy Awards.

 Quentin Tarantino met Mélanie Laurent in three rounds and played all of the characters on the first.
 On the second one, he shared the lines with her, and the third one, it was dinner face-to-face.
 During the dinner, he told Laurent, "Do you know something?
 There's just something I don't like.
 It's that you're famous in your country, and I'm really wanting to discover somebody."
 Laurent replied "No, no, no. ...
 I'm not so famous", and after four days he called and finalized her for the role of Shosanna.